KDRS-SA/search-and-view-docs/_docs/index.md

 # KDRS Search & View
 {: .fs-9 }

 KDRS Search & View brings archives to the web.
-The system can be configured by using XML (standard view) or Ruby (custom view).
+The system can be configured by using XML, and Ruby when needed.
 {: .fs-6 .fw-300 }